daveadams/go-rapture/README.md

 Both of these environment variables are unset when base credentials are loaded.

-## Caveats
+## Vaulted integration

-Rapture assumes the use of `AWS_*` environment variables for determining the root identity.

 Rapture does _not_ manage your secrets for you.
-I recommend [Vaulted](https://github.com/miquella/vaulted) for managing storing AWS access keys (and other secrets) securely in an easily manageable format and for loading them into your environment.
+But Rapture is integrated with [Vaulted](https://github.com/miquella/vaulted) for providing secure storage of AWS access keys (and other secrets) in an easily manageable format and for loading them into your environment.

+If you have your AWS credentials configured in a vault named `default`, then you can simply run:

+    $ rapture init

+This will run `vaulted` on your behalf to load the credentials from the `default` Vault into your current environment.
+Or you can specify a different vault name:

+    $ rapture init awsvault

+If you set a value for `default_vault` in `~/.rapture/config.json`, Rapture will use that name instead of `default` as the default vault to decrypt.

 ## License